skurfer/RenderMarkdown/README.markdown

 ## Features ##

-  * Generates HTML (with specific stylesheets for screen display and printing)
+  * Generates HTML (with specific stylesheets for screen display and printing).
-  * Generates a clickable table of contents (hidden by default) based on any headings found in the file
+  * Generates a clickable table of contents (hidden by default) based on any headings found in the file.
-  * Provides a link that will display the original text version of the document
+  * Provides a link that will display the original text version of the document.
+  * [MultiMarkdown metadata][mmd] can be ignored, removed, or displayed in a table.
+The table has an ID and it's parts have classes, so you can more easily target it in your CSS.
-  * A mostly self-explanatory INI file is included to control behavior
+  * A mostly self-explanatory INI file is included to control behavior.

 ## Requirements ##